Monday

 TLGUTS' VOICES: Mothers Who Create II closes, Ancestors receives Exceptional Work Award

 GREAT NEWS!
-Ancestors was named an "exceptional work" in the TLGUTS' exhibit, VOICES: Mothers Who Create II.
+Ancestors was named an "exceptional work" in TLGUTS' (the little gallery under the stairs) exhibit, VOICES: Mothers Who Create II.
 This was a beautiful exhibit, with an abundance of interesting work.
-Gallery Director Jocelyn Almy-Testa writes:
+Describing her reasons for starting the annual Mothers Who Create exhibit, TLGUTS Director Jocelyn Almy-Testa writes:

 Collecting and Composing